CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 leaders around the world.
 A political leader in this case is defined by a single individual's time in office who controls the ruling regime.
-This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenor, and the death event is the retirement of the individual.
+This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenure, and the death event is the retirement of the individual.
 Censorship can occur if they are a) still in offices at the time of dataset complilation (2008), or b) die while in office (this includes assassinations).